Thank you so much for joining, and thanks to Rush himself for letting me sub in for the day.

 You're either drinking out of a fire hose or jumping on a speeding train, but either one is accurate.

-We're gonna end that.
+We're going to end that.

-That's why I ran, and that's why they elected us.
+That's why I ran and that's why they elected us.

 It's about funding, and then eventually it will be the actual regulations and the foundation, the sort of guts of the law itself.